cmiles/PointlessWaymarksProject/README.md

 ## Tools and Libraries

-It is amazing to have such a wide variety of Tools and Libraries available to build on and it would not have been possible to build this project in a reasonable amount of time without the tools and libraries below!
+I am incredibly grateful to the all the people and projects that make it possible to rapidly build useful, open, low/no-cost software.
+Below is a mostly-up-to-date-and-largely-comprehensive list of tools/packages/libraries/etc. that are used to build the [Pointless Waymarks Project](https://github.com/cmiles/PointlessWaymarksProject):

 **Tools:**
  - [Visual Studio IDE](https://visualstudio.microsoft.com/), [.NET Core (Linux, macOS, and Windows)](https://dotnet.microsoft.com/download/dotnet-core)